 .fnt (if present).

-confusion between source code and generated code, all output files created
+To avoid confusion between source code and generated code, all output files

-by lnt2lotos will be placed in a special directory that lnt2lotos creates
+created by lnt2lotos will be placed in a special directory that lnt2lotos

-if it does not exist already.
-If the creation of the directory fails, lnt2lotos
+creates if it does not exist already.
+If the creation of the directory fails,

-issues an error message and stops.
-The name of this directory is either
+lnt2lotos issues an error message and stops.
+The name of this directory

-given by the environment variable $LNTGEN, if this variable is set, or
+is either given by the environment variable $LNTGEN, if this variable is

 ./LNTGEN by default.
 Note that

-to the directory from which the user calls lnt2lotos, not relative to
+relative to the directory from which the user calls lnt2lotos, not relative

-to construct the names of the output files, with the particular rule that
+used to construct the names of the output files, with the particular rule

 example.lnt, lnt2lotos creates the LOTOS library